wpoperator/ballistic-calculator/README.md

 ## Support

-For support, please open an issue on GitHub or contact [your-email@example.com].
+For support, please open an issue on GitHub.

 ---